 - Susan Aasman, media scholar from Groningen University, presented work-in-progress of the research project "Intimate histories; a web-archaeological approach to the early history of YouTube."

 - Melvin Wevers, postdoctoral researcher in the Digital Humanities Lab at the KNAW Humanities Cluster, explained why “drawing boxes” is difficult, showing the challenges of using computer vision for the identification of people’s gender, to be used in the subsequent study of gender representation in newspaper advertisements.

 - Liliana Melgar, from Utrecht University and The Netherlands Institute for Sound & Vision (NISV), also on behalf of Mari Wigham, data scientist from NISV, both working for the CLARIAH project, argued on how the CLARIAH Media Suite’s graphic user interface (GUI) should work in combination with Jupyter Notebooks, facilitating the analysis of audiovisual data in a flexible and transparent way.

 About the author

-Liliana Melgar (Utrecht University / The Netherlands Institute for Sound and Vision) is a postdoctoral researcher investigating how to support Scholarly Video Annotation in the Dutch infrastructure for the digital humanities CLARIAH.
+Liliana Melgar (Utrecht University / The Netherlands Institute for Sound & Vision) is a postdoctoral researcher investigating how to support Scholarly Video Annotation in the Dutch infrastructure for the digital humanities CLARIAH.